-In 2015, David and I joined with (our youngest daughter) Judi and her husband Harry in purchasing this farm in the NE corner of South Dakota, near Milbank.
+In 2015, David and I joined with (our youngest daughter) Judi and her husband Harry in purchasing a farm in the NE corner of South Dakota, near Milbank.
 Shortly after we all (David, myself, Harry, Judi, and all five of their children back then–eight, now) moved in, Judi began watching a group called Home Free on YouTube.
 She had seen them on TV, during Season 4 of The Sing Off, in 2013.
 I heard one of their songs playing on her computer one night, when I was sitting here in my own computer chair.
 I loved it, and began watching and listening, also.
 I’ve been 100% hooked, ever since.

 So…that brings me to the next page, where I’m sharing with you all of my personally-compiled YouTube Playlists for Home Free (no longer being updated in 2021, but you can still immerse yourself in a LOT of their music, from that page).
 There’s a playlist for each of their full albums (most of the songs have videos, but others only have audio tracks) since they WON that Sing Off in 2013.
-I’ll also direct you to their own YouTube channel (first thing on the page) so you can just go discover them randomly for yourself, if you like).
+I also direct you to their own YouTube channel (first thing on the page) so you can just go discover them randomly for yourself, if you like).
 I’m also sharing a playlist for a number of my favorite live performances that have been recorded by various other Home Fries (as we fans call ourselves).